Andriamanitra/codeguessr/README.md

 1. `python3 parse_to_db.py ROSETTA_EXPORT.xml` to parse the solutions into a sqlite3 database `rosettacodes.db`
 1. (Optional) `sqlite3 rosettacodes.db -init cleanup.sql` to clean up the database (removes the most niche languages and extremely short solutions, fixes some inconsistent naming, etc.)
 1. `pip install sanic[ext]` which is used to serve the API and static files
-1. `sanic -d server.app` to run the server (in development mode)
+1. `sanic --dev --port 8001 server.app` to run the server (in development mode)
-1. `VITE_API_URL="http://localhost:8000" cd frontend && npm run dev` to run the frontend locally (you may need to uncomment the line that allows cross-origin requests from localhosts in `server.py`)
+1. `VITE_API_URL="http://localhost:8001" cd frontend && npm run dev` to run the frontend locally (you may need to uncomment the line that allows cross-origin requests from localhosts in `server.py`)